-If there is one horror monster/villain that everyone loves to fear its Freddy Krueger, the source of endless nightmares in the ’80s.
+If there is one horror monster/villain that everyone loves to fear, it is Freddy Krueger, the source of endless nightmares in the ’80s.

 The plot is simple but effective.
 Kids who live on Elm Street are being murdered in their sleep.
-All the survivors recall seeing a half burned man with a slasher glove.
-How do you stop someone that doesn’t exist in a physical world?
+All the survivors recall seeing a half-burned man with a slasher glove.
+How do you stop someone that doesn’t exist in the physical world?

-What’s great about ’80s horror films is that they made the fear real to every viewer.
+What’s great about ’80s horror movies is that they made the fear real to every viewer.
 We all sleep.
 We all dream.
 We are all afraid of the creepy man with a striped T-shirt.
-Today Freddy might spark a few laughs, but in the ’80s he was the business when it came to real scares.
+Today Freddy might spark a few laughs, but in the ’80s, he was the business when it came to real scares.
 A Nightmare on Elm Street remains a classic!

-During a time when horror movies weren’t scary anymore, Paranormal Activity brought the fear back in the genre.
+During a time when horror movies weren’t scary anymore, Paranormal Activity was something special.
 It’s the type of film that made grown men lose their sleep.
 Presented in the found footage style, the film centres on a young couple who are haunted by a supernatural presence in their home.
 While it might sound familiar and clichéd, Paranormal Activity delivered on scares.
-To this day I still haven’t mustered up the courage to watch it again.
+To this day, I still haven’t mustered up the courage to watch it again.

-There is one film/miniseries that ruined the circus for every kid in the 90s.
 I still recall the school day Monday when I first saw the scariest clown I’ve ever seen.
-I still remember my thoughts as I laid in bed staring at the ceiling that evening.
-I still remember walking into a half-empty class the next day at school (the other kids too afraid to leave their homes).
-Even as a grown-ass man, the clown from IT gives me the heebeegeebees – any clown for that matter.
+I still remember my thoughts as I lay in bed staring at the ceiling that evening.
+I still remember walking into a half-empty class the next day at school (the other kids were too afraid to leave their homes).
+Even as a grown-ass man, the clown from IT gives me the heebeegeebees – any clown, for that matter.

-Based on a novel by Stephen King (seriously this guy has problems), the miniseries centres around an inter-dimensional life-form, which takes on the form a sadistic clown called Pennywise the Dancing Clown.
-If you were a kid in the 90s you know what I’m talking about.
+Based on a novel by Stephen King (seriously, this guy has problems), the miniseries centres around an inter-dimensional life-form, which takes on the form of a sadistic clown called Pennywise the Dancing Clown.
+If you were a kid in the 90s, you know what I’m talking about.

 Directed by William Friedkin, inspired by the 1949 exorcism of Roland Doe, The Exorcist deals with the demonic possession of a 12-year-old girl.
 Her mother, desperate to win her child back, calls on the help of two priests.

 What follows is the creepiest stuff you’ve seen on video – backwards talking, backwards walking, self-mutilation, endless cursing, murder and demon talking.
-The special effects were definitely ahead of its time.
+The special effects were definitely ahead of the time.